 Roland on #WomeninMouret..

 I started this project online called Women in Mouret.
 I find it so magical to see women reacting to my clothes.
-Vianney Le Caer follows women that we love who go out into the street wearing my clothes and photographs them when they are walking about and in places they love.
+Vianney Le Caer follows women that we love who go out into the street wearing my clothes and photographs them when they are walking around in places they love.
 It is magical and so unique.
 This has given me an amazing body of work.

 Roland on creating a collection that balances masculinity and femininity..

 Is strength feminine or masculine?
-In French, strength is feminine but in English you define it as masculine.
+In French, strength is feminine but in English you traditionally define it as masculine.
 You have different definitions of masculine and feminine.
 That’s why I like to put guys in women’s jackets.
 There is no right or wrong.
 It is about what people want.

 I decided to put men in the women’s collection.
 It was quite an interesting exercise to take five straight men and get them to wear female clothes.
 It was something quite amazing because the men still had the beauty of the curve on them.
 Their masculinity was defined by accepting their femininity.

-I did a perfume, it was based on my past and my emotion.
+I made a perfume, it was based on my past and my emotion.
 I’d never done a perfume but I wanted the nose to be a woman.
-The only thing I knew is how much a perfume changes when on the skin.
+The only thing I knew was how much a perfume changes when on the skin.
 I ended up doing a women’s perfume that men can wear.
 I started with so many ingredients that I loved but then I put in one smell that I hated.
 I wanted to put something I hate in what I love because that is the definition of who I am.
 We then had to name this perfume.
 I decided to use the name of what I used to be called at school as a gay kid when I was bullied.
 My name is Mouret and there is a French name called Une Amourette, which is feminine and I was always called this as a kid.
 I promised myself that one day I would use that word and reclaim it.

 Roland on sustainability in fashion..

 Yesterday I was at the British Fashion Council at a big sustainable day and I was launching a product.
-It’s really weird to be able to be creative and to feed my creativity for life but part of it destroys the planet.
+It’s really weird to be able to be creative and to feed my creativity for life but know that part of it destroys the planet.

 We are coming out with the first sustainable hanger that goes from the factory to the shop.
 My job now is to make sure everyone changes to that hanger.
 We have to start to do it together.

 The question is will sustainability be capitalised?
 It is going to become a business.
-We can’t repeat the mistake of the industrial revolutions and go through with such a big change without being aware of what we are doing from the beginning.
+We can’t repeat the mistake of the industrial revolutions and go through such a big change without being aware of what we are doing from the beginning.
 We are paying the price of two revolutions that allowed us to grow, that fed us and gave us everything we want.

 We all have responsibilities.
 I have the responsibility to know what every piece of clothing is made of and what is plastic and so on.
 You have the responsibility to respond to it, what do you have in your wardrobe and what do you want to change.
 Sometimes it is really slow and the change takes a while.
 Already, the packaging is changing within these luxury stores.
 I’m trying.